mockoon/mockoon.com/content/blog/data-synchronization-team-collaboration-release.md

 ## What's next?

 We are already working on the next Cloud feature, which will be **cloud deployments**.
-This feature will allow you to deploy your mock APIs to the cloud and share them with your team or the world.
+This feature will allow you to deploy your mock APIs to the cloud and share them with your team, clients, or class.
 Stay tuned for more information!